ejmahler/SplineLibrary/docs/SplineAPI.md

 Spline API
 =============

-The `Spline` class is a pure-virtual abstract class that serves as the base class of all spline types.
+The `Spline` class is an abstract class that serves as the base class of all spline types.
 This file documents its public methods.
-All interaction with splines is intended happen via this parent class.

-#### Vector3D getPosition(t) const
+#### getPosition(t)
 This method computes the interpolated position at T.

 The interpolated position is always continuous, IE there are never any "gaps" in the spline.